equinix/metal-cli/docs/packet_get_ip.md

 ### Options

 ```
   -a, --assignment-id string    --assignment-id or -a [assignment_UUID]
   -h, --help                    help for ip
   -p, --project-id string       --project-id or -p [project_UUID]
+  -r, --reservation-id string   --reservation-id or -r [reservation_UUID]
 ```

 ### Options inherited from parent commands